wultra/powerauth-server/docs/PowerAuth-Server-1.7.0.md

 This guide contains instructions for migration from PowerAuth Server version `1.6.x` to version `1.7.0`.

+## API

+### Attribute `additionalData` modification

+In version 1.7.x, the structure of the attribute `additionalData` has changed across numerous objects:

+Previous versions used `Map<String, String>` to store `additionalData`, which restricted values to string types.
+Version 1.7.x changes `additionalData` to `Map<String, Object>`.
+This update allows for a more versatile data structure, accommodating complex objects in addition to simple string values.

+If your application interacts with objects containing the `additionalData` attribute and expects only string values, this type change may lead to runtime errors or data parsing exceptions.
+It is crucial to update your data handling code to accommodate potentially complex object structures within `additionalData`.

 ## Database Changes

 For convenience you can use liquibase for your database migration.